Financial tips to help make managing your money easier.

 That’s why United Trades Federal Credit Union works with Port Jobs to offer Financial Tools for the Trades.
-This four-hour class gives apprentices the tools to plan for unemployment, manage their money, build credit, deal with debt, and save for the future.
+These two-hour classes give apprentices the tools to plan for unemployment, manage their money, build credit, deal with debt, and save for the future.
 Lessons include:

 1. Be Prepared